 Banning lawsuits for medical debts under $1,000 would avoid about 7,000 lawsuits per year and a total revenue loss per hospital of about $7,000 per year.
 A higher threshold of $5,000 would prevent 12,357 lawsuits per year and a revenue loss of about $27,000 per hospital per year.
 The study’s authors also conduct a dynamic analysis, estimating the total revenue loss of different medical-debt threshold amounts if such a ban led to more patients not paying their medical bill.

-This study informed legislation that is currently being debated in the 2021 legislative session.
+This study informed legislation that was debated in the 2021 legislative session.